 This “base camp” article is primarily intended to avoid repeating basic information in the individual profiles.
 For a more detailed exploration of the setting, you’ll want the Nocturnals: The legend artbook, and the Nocturnals RPG supplements for Mutants & Masterminds.

 Our Nocturnals articles do not *quite* have S P O I L E R S about the storylines themselves.
 But everything else gets discussed.

-Their genre mostly arcs back to the 1930s pulps litterature.
-These cheap novels were are important stage in the evolution of American genre stories.
+Their genre mostly arcs back to the 1930s pulps literature.
+These cheap novels were an important stage in the evolution of American genre stories.
 They played an important role in such genres as :

 - The 1960s science-fiction resurgence.

 - The rebirth of super-hero comics during the Silver AgeSuper-hero comics from the late 1950s to the early 1970s..

 - A few years after that, the return of fantasy novels after the rediscovery of Tolkien in the US.